lukekedz/tcg/README.md

   - How can I run `update_pricing` if `sku_queue` is not active?
 OR ... how can I bypass the call for SKU if env=dev?
   - DB indexing? on which attributes?
   - testing... how can I run a test and/or a report to determine success for updating 65K+ records?
+  - Postman/endpt on hourly run - how many records processed so far?